NYC-Camp/website/README.md

 Below we have a summary of the git workflow that the team is using for purposes of developing the NYC Camp site.
 This workflow should allow for a larger, more distributed team where people can contribute by biting off smaller portions of the work from the PM tool -- for 2014, this will be the Trello board/cards https://trello.com/nyccamp2014.
 We’re hoping to improve on the workflow from prior years, where people had to be rockstars and tackle almost the entire site (e.g., Mark/Father Shawn in 2011, and Tim in 2013).

 Below we’ve added a ‘Brief Overview’ that outlines the 6 steps in our Git workflow.

 Our workflow varies slightly from the typical Pantheon workflow, in that we are using GitHub in order to make the workflow more transparent and allow for more detailed commenting/code review on GitHub (see steps 4 & 5).
 If you are new to Pantheon or want more details about the ‘under the hood process or Git commands, then you can see Section 3 of this document (which is a work in progress).

 Brief Overview (6 steps)
 -------------------------------

 ### Step 1 - Local Dev Setup:
 Setup your local dev environment.
-Ideally using the Vagrant-based approach set forth in Section 2 Below, or if preferable using the standard approach you’re comfortable with if you’re a more experienced developer.
+Ideally using the Vagrant-based approach set forth in Section 2 below.

 ### Step 2 - Pantheon Access:
 Get Pantheon access  (i.e., added to project, and getting the connection settings)